 In August:, the Collection Manager or your Library Liaison will let each department know its allocation for the academic year will be.
 Periodically, you will receive an email summary of amount spent, encumbered, and remaining.

 The best way to keep track of material ordered by your department is to use the Department Acquisitions page.
-This tool allows users to search by Department and fiscal year to find all the material that has been ordered and received (It will not show items still "on order").
+This tool allows users to search by Department and fiscal year to find all the material that has been ordered and received.
+(Not all "on order" items will appear).

 Give the ease and speed of UW Requests (borrowing items from other UW System Libraries), we try to economize by ordering items that are owned by fewer than 3 other UW System Libraries.
 When Library Acquisitions staff receives a request for a title we already own or that is owned by 3 or more other UW Libraries, she contacts the requester.
 However, if an item is vital to a course and/or it is intended to be placed on Course Reserves, mark "Vital" on the online order form, and we will do our best to accommodate.